Toilet Leaks When Flushed? Here is how to Fix it Fast

 A leaking toilet is characterized by water pooling around the base or a damp basement ceiling.
 Toilets will most likely leak between the tank and the bowl or around the base when flushed.

-A toilet that leaks when flushed is caused by loose tank bolts, cracked bowl, worn out tank to bowl gasket, broken closet flange, worn out wax ring or even a cracked flush valve.
-The first step to fixing the problem is by identifying the source of the leak.
+A toilet that leaks when flushed is caused by loose tank bolts, a cracked bowl, a worn-out tank-to-bowl gasket, a broken closet flange, a worn-out wax ring, or even a cracked flush valve.
+The first step to fixing the problem is to identify the source of the leak.

-If your toilet leaks between the tank and the bowl when flushed it is a sign that the tank to bowl gasket (spud washer) is worn out, or the tank bolts are loose.
-A toilet leaking from around the base when flushed indicates that the wax ring is not sealing.
+If your toilet leaks between the tank and the bowl when flushed, it is a sign that the tank-to-bowl gasket (spud washer) is worn out or the tank bolts are loose.
+When flushed, a toilet leaking from around the base indicates that the wax ring is not sealing.

-Worn out toilet tank to bowl gaskets and toilet wax rings are however the ones responsible for most toilet leaks.
+Worn-out toilet tank bowl gaskets and toilet wax rings are the ones responsible for most toilet leaks.

 What is A Toilet Wax Ring?

-A toilet wax ring is a thick wax molded on a plastic ring that provides a water tight seal between the bottom of the toilet and the to of the toilet flange.
-It also prevents sewer gases from coming up to the bathroom and entire toilet.
+A toilet wax ring is a thick wax molded on a plastic ring that provides a watertight seal between the bottom of the toilet and the top of the toilet flange.
+It also prevents sewer gases from entering the bathroom and the entire toilet.

 A toilet or closet flange is a round pipe fitting screwed into the bathroom floor that connects the toilet to the drainpipe.
-Two bolts connects the closet flange and the toilet and therefore securing the toilet firmly on the floor.
+Two bolts connect the closet flange and the toilet, securing the toilet firmly on the floor.

 A wax ring is sandwiched between the flange and the toilet.
 An alternative to using a wax ring is a rubber gasket seal.
 The rubber seals are less messier than wax rings.

-If your toilet is leaking from the floor or the basement ceiling, it means the wax ring is not sealing as it should.
-This is mainly caused by a broken toilet flange or loose toilet bolts which makes the toilet to start wobbling.
-A wobbly toilet will after sometime unseat the wax ring and hence the leak.
+If your toilet leaks from the floor or basement ceiling, the wax ring is not sealing as it should.
+This is mainly caused by a broken toilet flange or loose toilet bolts, which makes the toilet wobble.
+A wobbly toilet will, after some time, unseat the wax ring and hence the leak.

 What is a Toilet Tank to Bowl Gasket?

-A toilet tank to bowl gasket also known as a spud washer is a rubber gasket that provides a watertight seal between the toilet tank and the bowl.
-It is normally installed on the outside of the flush valve where the flush water leaves the tank and enters the bowl.
+A toilet tank-to-bowl gasket, also known as a spud washer, is a rubber gasket that provides a watertight seal between the toilet tank and the bowl.
+It is typically installed outside the flush valve, where the flush water leaves the tank and enters the bowl.

-If your toilet leaks when flushed between the toilet tank and the bowl, ie means the toilet tank to bowl gasket is worn out, tank bolts are loose or the flush valve is cracked.
-This however only happens on two-piece toilets and to fix the problem you will most likely have to remove the toilet tank.
+If your toilet leaks when flushed between the toilet tank and the bowl, it means the toilet tank-to-bowl gasket is worn out, tank bolts are loose, or the flush valve is cracked.
+This, however, only happens on two-piece toilets, and to fix the problem, you will most likely have to remove the toilet tank.

 How to Fix a Toilet That Leaks When Flushed